 Edward Tobinick Biography

 Edward Lewis Tobinick graduated Phi Beta Kappa and Magna Cum Laude with honors in biology from Brandeis University in Waltham, Massachusetts, received his M.D. from the University of California San Diego School of Medicine in La Jolla, California, and completed post-graduate residencies at UCLA.
 He is the founder of the Institute of Neurological Recovery in Los Angeles, California and the INR PLLC in Boca Raton, Florida.
 Dr. Tobinick has been an invited ad hoc expert reviewer for the journals Brain Research, CNS Drugs, Current Alzheimer Research, Drug Discovery Today, Experimental Neurology, Future Neurology, Journal of Neurochemistry, Journal of Neuroimmunology, Neuroscience, and Pharmaceutical Medicine and a member of the Editorial Board of the Journal of Neuroinflammation.
+During Dr. Tobinick’s medical school training in neurology he developed a strong interest in the field that has lasted throughout his subsequent medical career.

 Selected Scientific Publications